 With EPA’s Facility Level Information on GreenHouse gases Tool (FLIGHT), you can quickly and easily filter GHG data in a variety of ways, including by facility, industry, location, or gas.
 Click the map to launch the tool

-In 2011, power plants accounted for 67% of emissions reported under the GHGRP.
-Learn more about what 2011 GHGRP data reveal about U.S. GHG emissions.
+In 2012, power plants accounted for about 40% of U.S. carbon pollution and 67% of direct emissions reported under the GHGRP.
+Learn more about what 2012 GHGRP data reveal about U.S. GHG emissions.